paulmouzas/paulmouzas.github.io/_drafts/cgi-http-server.md

                     SimpleHTTPServer.SimpleHTTPRequestHandler)

 httpd.serve_forever()

 {% endhighlight %}

+To create an instance of HTTPServer, you must pass two arguments: the server address in the form of a tuple, and a request handler.
+SimpleHTTPRequestHandler is a class that handles the requests coming in from the client (more about that later).

 Now open up a web browser and go to [http://localhost:8000/](http://localhost:8000/).
 That will list the contents of the directory the script was run in.
-If there were any HTML files in there, the browser should properly render the html.
+If there were any HTML files in there, the browser should display a hyperlink to that HTML page and properly render the it, after clicking on it.
 This basic server can only handle two types of requests: GET and HEAD.
 It does not handle POST requests.
-Let's try and send a POST request to see what happens.
+Let's try and send a POST request anyway to see what happens.
 Run the myserver.py script in a
 terminal:

 {% highlight text %}

 python myserver.py

 {% endhighlight %}

 If you don't have the commandline tool netcat, go download it.
 With netcat, connect to localhost on port 8000:

 {% highlight text %}

 nc localhost 8000

 {% endhighlight %}

-To send a POST request we need three things:
+Following the HTTP protocol, to send a POST request we need three things:
     - the method type
     - the path
     - and the HTTP version.